 In 1805, Verona was under French rule, and the government allocated funds for the restoration of the monument.
 Luigi Trezza was commissioned to make a plan, with the aim of placing the missing steps, restoring the podium, the most compromised vaults and the stairs leading to the first and second order of vomitoriums (passages situated behind a tier of seats).

 Beginning with 1913, the Arena was used for opera perfomances.
-Today, the event is called Arena di Verona Festival, and it takes place every year in the summer months.
+Today, the event is called Arena di Verona Festival, and it takes place every year during the summer months.

 The outer dimensions of the amphitheater are 152.43 meters in lenght and 123.23 meters in width.
 These dimensions make the Arena the eighth Roman amphitheater in the world by size, and the fourth among those located in Italy, after the Colosseum, the Campania amphitheater and the one from Milan.